 Are you new to the UW-Madison campus or back after a break from your studies?
 The Building Bridges orientation will help you learn about campus libraries, student resources, financial resources, and much more!
 The event is open to all returning adult students newly admitted to undergraduate, special, graduate, or professional studies.
 Meet fellow adult Badgers and build confidence before the first week of class!

-Take a few moments to peek over some additional new student resources once you are admitted to UW-Madison.
+Take a few moments to look over some additional new student resources once you are admitted to UW-Madison.
 Review helpful webpages to orient yourself to campus such as obtaining your Wiscard, navigating campus, getting involved and locating additional helpful services.

 The Greater University Tutoring Service (GUTS) connects you directly with volunteer tutors for assistance with your coursework, study skills, conversational English, graduate school preparation and much more!
 Their tutoring services are free so don’t be shy!